CloudLabsAI-Azure/CAF-Infra-Security/00-lab-intro.md

 - **Fundamentals of Cybersecurity:** Understanding of general cybersecurity principles, including concepts such as firewalls, encryption, and identity management.
 - **Experience with Azure Portal:** Proficiency in navigating and using the Azure Portal for managing resources and configurations.
 - **Networking Basics:** Knowledge of networking concepts, including IP addressing, subnets, and virtual networks, as they relate to cloud environments.
-- **Familiarity with Identity and Access Management (IAM):** Understanding of IAM concepts, such as user roles, permissions, and Azure Active Directory.
+- **Familiarity with Identity and Access Management (IAM):** Understanding of IAM concepts, such as user roles, permissions, and Entra ID.
 - **Understanding of Security Best Practices:** Awareness of security best practices and compliance requirements specific to cloud environments.

 ## Architechture

 Various Azure resources and services are integrated to provide a comprehensive security framework.
-At the core, **Azure Virtual Machines** and **Azure Virtual Networks** are protected using **Azure Firewall** and **Network Security Groups** to control and monitor traffic. **Microsoft Entra ID** (formerly know as Azure Active Directory (AAD)) manages identity and access, ensuring secure authentication and authorization. **Azure Security Center** offers unified security management and advanced threat protection across the Azure environment. **Azure Sentinel** provides intelligent security analytics and threat detection through a cloud-native SIEM (Security Information and Event Management) system.
+At the core, **Azure Virtual Machines** and **Azure Virtual Networks** are protected using **Azure Firewall** and **Network Security Groups** to control and monitor traffic. **Microsoft Entra ID** manages identity and access, ensuring secure authentication and authorization. **Defender for Cloud** offers unified security management and advanced threat protection across the Azure environment. **Microsoft Sentinel** provides intelligent security analytics and threat detection through a cloud-native SIEM (Security Information and Event Management) system.
 Data protection is enhanced using **Azure Key Vault** for managing secrets and **Azure Encryption** services to safeguard data at rest and in transit.
 Together, these resources create a layered security approach to defend against a wide range of cyber threats and ensure compliance with security policies and regulations.

 ## Architecture Diagram